meglin20/SimpleToDo/README.md

 # Project 1 - *Simple ToDo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Megan (Wei Tung) Lin**

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories